What Are the Reasons to Have an STD Test?

 Different tests can detect different STDs.
 Some tests are designed to detect bacterial infections, such as gonorrhea, chlamydia and syphilis, while others detect viral infections, such as herpes, HPV and hepatitis A/B/C. At Quick Family Urgent Care, we test for the following sexually transmitted infections:

 Come to Quick Family Urgent Care for confidential STD testing!
-Call us today to book an appointment for an STD test, or visit our clinic conveniently located at 4301 South Flamingo Road, Suite 102, Davie, FL 33330.
+Contact us today to book an appointment for an STD test, or visit our clinic conveniently located at 4301 South Flamingo Road, Suite 102, Davie, FL 33330.
 We look forward to serving you!
 We Serve Patients from Cooper City FL, Plantation FL, Southwest Ranches FL, Weston FL, Pembroke Pines FL, Pine Island Ridge FL, Broadview Park FL, Fort Lauderdale FL, and surrounding areas.